hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/campaign/ali_campaign_editor.md

     - **Code Clarity**:  Adding comments to complex logic (e.g., conditions in `delete_product`) would improve readability.

 - **Relationship with Other Parts**:
-    - `AliCampaignEditor` relies on `AliPromoCampaign`, `AliCampaignGoogleSheet`, and various utility modules, demonstrating a clear hierarchical and modular design.
+    - `AliCampaignEditor` relies on `AliPromoCampaign`, `AliCampaignGoogleSheet`, and various utility modules, demonStarting a clear hierarchical and modular design.
 The `gs` import also suggests interaction with a Google Sheets API or service.
 The `process_category_products` method in `get_category_products` suggests that some categories or data preparation will occur as a secondary step.

 ```